chichi2809/Cybersecurity-projects/NIST-CSF-2.0-Gap-Assessment/02-Assessment/Assessment-Matrix.md

 - Contracts lack security requirements
 - Critical vendors (Stripe, Twilio, Auth0, etc.) not evaluated but have access to critical information
 - Vendors risk are not discussed before contract signing
+- BAAs not confirmed for all PHI-handling vendors- potential HIPAA violation

 **Process Gaps**
 - No vendor management policy
-- No vendor security assessments performed
+- No vendor security assessments performed or security monitoring process
 - Vendors are not evaluated before given access to PHI or production systems
-- Contracts are not properly reviewed and risks posed by vendors are not taken into extensive consideration
+- Contracts are not properly reviewed and risks posed by vendors are not taken into extensive consideration in a classification system
 - No formal documentation for process to conclusion of a partnership or service agreement

 ## Evidence Collected